-- You can get better value for less, because you don’t have to pay travel agent’s or insurance broker’s commissions.
+- You can get better value for less, because you don’t have to pay commission to a travel agent or insurance broker.

 - You deal with us directly, even at claim time, because we underwrite our own policies.
 So you’ll never have to chase a company you don’t know and have never dealt with before, to follow up on your claim.

 - You get access to our worldwide emergency assistance team, ready to assist you 24 hours a day, 7 days a week.

 - You get peace of mind with our comprehensive cover, so can relax and enjoy your break, knowing you and your family are covered for the unexpected.

 If you have any queries about our cover, email us anytime, or call us on 0800 800 571 Monday – Friday, 8:30am – 5:00pm NZST/NZDT.